Agathokakological Nincompoop Monk

 Dr. Ist: Yes.

-Gregory: I was walking in the rain behind a middle-aged man without an umbrella, who kept glancing back at me and my umbrella every few steps.
+Gregory: I was walking in the rain behind a middle-aged man without an umbrella.
+He kept glancing back at me and my umbrella every few steps.
 The rain was merciless toward him.
-He seemed to be trying to figure out my intentions while struggling to stay ahead.
+He seemed preoccupied with assessing my intentions as he kept his pace ahead.

 Dr. Ist: Were you running after him?

 Gregory: No, but we were both walking fast.
-I hurried to the bus station because my umbrella had given out.
+I was hurrying because my umbrella had given out.

 Gregory: At some point, he stopped, turned toward me, and stared—motionless.
 There was no one else on that narrow street.
-I became aware of his stare just as I was about to pass him.
-He abruptly grabbed my jacket by the chest with both hands and shouted at me, “Stop—
+I only became aware of his stare as I was about to pass him.
+Suddenly, he grabbed my jacket at the chest with both hands and shouted, “Stop—

 Dr. Ist: Gregory, are you okay?